EU Licensed4.8/5

 • Swallow the tablet whole with no more than 120 mL (half a glass) of plain water

-• Do not crush, chew or split the tablet, as this destroys the SNAC absorption mechanism
+• Do not crush, chew or split the tablet.
+This breaks the SNAC absorption mechanism

-• Wait at least 30 minutes before eating, drinking anything else or taking other oral medicines
+• Wait at least 30 minutes before you eat, drink anything else or take other oral medicines

 • Take only one tablet per day